 There are 1000’s of digital cameras now.
 It’s completely overwhelming when you are trying to figure out what is the best camera to buy for food photography when you are on a budget.
 This post is about 35mm DSLR cameras only.
 This does not include any of the mirrorless cameras, simply due to price, and lenses available.

-The good news is, there are tons of excellent cameras to choose from in different price ranges and if you’re starting out, any new DSLR will be great.
+The good news is that there are tons of excellent cameras to choose from in different price ranges, and if you’re starting out, any new DSLR will be great.
 It really just comes down to features and budget.